Welcome to the second season in Magic Untapped's "Who Is..." series.

 <ON CAM INTRO>

-Welcome back to “Who is” on Magic Untapped as we explore the backstory and evolution of Nicol Bolas.
+Welcome back to “Who Is” on Magic Untapped as we highlight Magic: The Gathering’s iconic draconic planeswalker, Nicol Bolas.
+I’m Barry White.